ONSdigital/sml-catalogue/content/about/notesOnTesting.md

  Therefore, I believe it will be more worthwhile adding unit test tickets for future work development tickets, as and when we see the need instead of backdating tests or looking for tests that are missing.

- With regards to the sml-catalogue repo I think pytest BDD tests would be a better goal.
+ With regards to the sml-catalogue repo I think pytest with Selenium BDD tests would be a better goal.

  For example, we can now approach a TDD process when developing tickets or we can make developer an test tickets when a business need is raised.
 I leave it to the team and ADM to decide which.